ChenYangyao/hipp/docs/usage/api-ref/io/high-level/dataset.rst

                     H5Attr create_attr_str(\
                         const string &name, size_t len, const string &flag="trunc")

-        Create a new attribute (or open an existing attribute) under the root group of this file instance.
+        Create a new attribute (or open an existing attribute) under the current dataset.

-        The template parameter and argument list is the same with :func:`H5File::create_dataset()` and its variants.
+        The template parameter and argument list are the same with :func:`H5File::create_dataset` and its variants.
         The difference is that you cannot specify any property list.